amir734jj/simple-lisp-parser/README.md

 # simple-lisp-parser

-Very basic Lisp parser using Scala parser combinators
+Very basic Lisp (S-expression) parser using Scala parser combinators

 It can currently handle: